 The large commercial aircraft (jet aircraft with 100 or more seats) production industry is essentially a duopoly consisting of an American manufacturer, Boeing, and a European manufacturer, Airbus.
 Until recently Airbus was a consortium of national aviation firms, some with close government ties, who cooperated to produce commercial aircraft.
 As a result of recent European aerospace industry consolidation, Airbus is now owned by just two firms, EADS and BAE systems.
 Airbus itself is reforming as a public firm under the name Airbus Integrated Company.
-And in recent years, after two decades of trying, Airbus has come close to achieving parity in sales with Boeing.
+And in 2003,, after two decades of trying, Airbus is likely to deliver more commercial airplanes than Boeing.